Clinical Pastoral Education

 In 1892, a group of laypersons and clergy of Evansville formed the Protestant Deaconess Association, laying the groundwork for Deaconess Hospital.
 For the first 30 years of its history, the hospital was administered by nurses who were sisters of the Protestant Deaconess Order.
 Sister Sophia Bartelt was the last Sister at Deaconess and was 92 years old at the time of her death in 1979.

-The Religious Life Department has been an integral part of the hospital milieu for the past 65 years beginning with the ministry of Chaplain Carl Scherzer.
+The Religious Life Department has been an integral part of the hospital milieu for the past seventy-one years beginning with the ministry of Chaplain Carl Scherzer.
 Staff is engaged in patient care, personnel concerns, community service and educational programs.
-Two ACPE-certified supervisors, Charles V. Doughty and Joseph Foster and an ACPE- certified associate supervisor, Margaret C. Matacale, are currently on staff.
+Three ACPE Supervisors, Charles V. Doughty and Joseph H. Foster and Margaret C. Matacale, are currently on staff.

 While Deaconess Hospital has changed almost daily to remain at the forefront of modern medicine, one thing has remained constant.
 Deaconess continues to value its Christian heritage and relationship to the United Church of Christ.
 In recent years, Deaconess has developed to become a Deaconess Health System, which includes Deaconess Hospital as one facility in a network of inpatient, outpatient facilities and clinics in the tristate area.